 Sphinx objects.inv v2 Syntax

 After decompression, “version 2” Sphinx objects.inv files follow a syntax that, to the best of this author’s ability to determine, is not included in the Sphinx documentation.
-The below syntax is believed to be accurate as of Nov 2022 (Sphinx v6.0.0b2).
+The below syntax is believed to be accurate as of May 2024 (Sphinx v7.3.7).
 It is based on inspection of objects.inv files “in the wild” and of the Sphinx inventory object parsing regex.

 NOTE that previous versions of the syntax presented here have been shown to be inaccurate: